gsinay/gsinay/README.md

-I suck at introductions.
-Shoot me an email if you're interested :):
+👋🏻I suck at introductions.
+Shoot me an email if you're interested :): gsinay@uc.cl

 <!---